chelast55/AutoSplitter/README.md

 3
 5
 ```
 This example would cause the program to split at the first, third and fifth blackscreen it encounters, but it will skip any other blackscreens.
+This should resemble your exact route.

 ## How to use